 In the spring of 2015 the 503 East Front Street property was gifted to the NMCDC by the heirs of Lee Gordon and the name of the future residential development, Lee Gordon Place, memorialized the family’s generous contribution.
-The development of Lee Gordon Place through the the Land Stewardship Program provides a model of non-gentrifying neighborhood improvement – one that if replicated, could become the place-based inoculation needed to keep this centrally located area income-inclusive for Missoula’s full range of citizenry.
-Lee Gordon Place, comprised of seven permanently affordable townhouses, will be move in ready in the Fall of 2017.
+The development of Lee Gordon Place, through the the Land Stewardship Program, provides a model of non-gentrifying neighborhood improvement – one that if replicated, could become the place-based inoculation needed to keep this centrally located area income-inclusive for Missoula’s full range of citizenry.
+Lee Gordon Place, comprised of seven permanently affordable townhouses, will be move in ready in the Spring of 2018.

 The site is a 14,000 square foot lot that currently is occupied by a 9 unit residential structure.
 A large portion of the existing structure was constructed in 1882 by the Heyfron family, and subsequent additions, divisions and remodels have resulted in a wide range of building materials and construction styles within the structure.
 In December of 2015, the U.S. Department of Environmental Quality conducted a Phase II Assessment of the property identifying asbestos, lead paint and one mercury thermostat as materials of concern within the structure as well as lead soil contamination around the perimeter of the building.
 The asbestos and lead has to be mitigated prior to the deconstruction of the building and redevelopment of the site.
 The NMCDC was granted funding for abatement work through the EPA’s Brownfields Revolving Loan Fund Program by the Missoula City Council on June 13th, 2016.